 He began as a graduate student with a NSERC industrial postgraduate scholarship visiting the CMDC office back in 2007 and started to work full-time for CMDC in 2012 as a NSERC industrial research and development post-doctoral fellow.
 His Ph.D. dissertation from McMaster University was instrumental in the introduction of masonry boundary elements and the ductile shear walls SFRS category to the 2014 edition of the CSA S304 design standard.
 For his work he was the recipient of the TMS Ph.D.
 Thesis award in 2015.

-Over the years he has overseen 40+ grant-leveraged masonry research programs at 15 Universities across Canada, taught numerous full masonry design courses for professional engineers, undergraduate and graduate students at various venues, presented and spoken at numerous conferences and seminars, and has published dozens of peer-reviewed journal papers, conference papers, and other industry literature and research reports on behalf of the masonry industry.
-He is the current Vice Chair of CSA S304 and serves as a voting or non-voting member of several other CSA, ACI and ULC committees as well as various committees and working groups at the National Buildings Code of Canada.
-He has served as the technical committee chair for the 13th and 14th Canadian Masonry Symposium and is a regular reviewer of masonry publications for 7 different journals, receiving the ASCE award for outstanding reviewer twice.
+Over the years he has overseen numerous grant-leveraged masonry research programs at Universities across Canada, taught masonry design courses for professional engineers, undergraduate and graduate students at various venues, presented and spoken at numerous conferences and seminars, and has published dozens of peer-reviewed journal papers, conference papers, and other industry literature and research reports on behalf of the masonry industry.
+He is the current Vice Chair of CSA S304 and serves as a voting or non-voting member of other CSA, ACI and ULC committees as well as various committees and working groups at the National Buildings Code of Canada.
+He has served as the technical committee chair for the 13th, 14th, and 15th Canadian Masonry Symposium and is a regular reviewer of masonry publications for a variety of different journals.
 He is the current lead author of the Masonry Structures: Behaviour and Design, 2nd Canadian Edition masonry design textbook.

 With Teaching Assistance and Support provided by: